offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 title:      Training GANs - From Theory to Practice
 date:       2020-07-06 10:00:00
 summary:    We present a new convergent algorithm for min-max optimization and use it to train GANs
-author:     Oren Mangoubi, Sushant Sachdeva and Nisheeth Vishnoi
+author:     Oren Mangoubi, Sushant Sachdeva, Nisheeth Vishnoi
 visible:    False
 ---